-3.5.3 Prescribed common transmission services prices and charges
+3.5.3 Prescribed common transmission services prices and charges (other than system strength transmission service)

-In accordance with the NER, prices for the recovery of the MAR allocated to the prescribed common transmission services will be set on a postage-stamp basis.
+In accordance with the NER, prices for the recovery of the MAR allocated to the adjusted prescribed common transmission services will be set on a postage-stamp basis.

-AEMO will develop prices and charges for prescribed common transmission services in a method similar to that used to develop prices for the adjusted non-locational component for prescribed TUOS services.
+AEMO will develop prices and charges for adjusted prescribed common transmission services in a method similar to that used to develop prices for the adjusted non-locational component for prescribed TUOS services.